founders4schools/django-donations/README.rst

 * tasks.py - recurring donation handling - this is not possible right now as SDI is not an API to be automated

-Basic Commands - Update to be correct
+/*Basic Commands - Update to be correct
 --------------

 Test coverage